Skip to main content

 Real-Time Alerting: Fix Logistics Issues Before SLA Breach

-65% of logistics SLA breaches are detectable in the data more than 4 hours before the customer is impacted.
+In our delivery experience across 3PL and FMCG operations, the majority of logistics SLA breaches are detectable in the data several hours before the customer is impacted.
 The technology to fix this is not complicated.

 Amit Kumar Singh - Technology Consulting Partner at MyData Insights